-The officials said they were concerned about workers' well-being, since on-call shifts can lead to smaller paychecks and make it difficult to plan child care, work a second job or take classes.
+The officials are primarily concerned with workers' well-being, "since on-call shifts can lead to smaller paychecks and make it difficult to plan child care, work a second job or take classes."

-The move came after New York Attorney General Eric Schneiderman, who also signed Tuesday's letters, launched an investigation into on-call scheduling in April 2015.
-Within months, several retailers targeted by his office, including Gap Inc and Bath & Body Works, announced they were ending the practice, though some said they were considering the change before Schneiderman acted.
+The large-scale move across the U.S. comes on the heels of New York Attorney General Eric Schneiderman launched an investigation into on-call scheduling in April 2015.
+Shortly thereafter, several retailers, including Gap Inc and Bath & Body Works, announced they were ending the practice.

 "(The attorney general investigations) show how serious of an issue this is, and it's just inevitable that other elected officials will follow their lead," said Ari Schwartz of nonprofit Jobs With Justice, the lead organizer of a campaign to pass a scheduling law in Washington, D.C.